In this page:

 thief, Hercules battered Cacus to pulp.

 This myth tells the historians that the shepherds living in this location had to protect their cattle from thieves and that the foundation of Rome might have been originated by the need to protect cattle raising and trading activities.
 The access to the Palatino from the river bank was called by the Romans Scala Caci (the steps of Cacus) and the area below the Palatino was used as a cattle market (Foro Boario).
 Hercules was regarded as a patron of Rome and he was revered in many temples.
-This may also explain why Arco degli Argentieri, which is located just a few yards from the Palatino, was decorated with a relief portraying Hercules.
+This explains why Arco degli Argentieri, which is located just a few yards from the Palatino, was decorated with a relief portraying Hercules.

 Velabro, from the Latin vel, means marshy land: the site called Velabro is located between the south western corner